-The sun shown brightly over the caravan as it wobbled along the half overgrown road.
+The sun shone brightly over the caravan as it wobbled along the half overgrown road.
 Weeds and small bushes shared space with pock marks and stones as the group picked its way along.
-Hardly anyone travelled east of the Tri-Peak Mountains any more because of few villages and even fewer farms.
+Hardly anyone travelled east of the Tri-Peak Mountains anymore because of few villages and even fewer farms.
 The Sol’ Natei Woods were the realm of the Elves and few were invited to their most sacred forest.
 Still the caravan made a monthly trek along the old road to bring basic supplies to the outlying villages.

 Duncan Taurel snapped the reigns as his lead horse, an aging Clydesdale, began to veer off the road a bit.
 “Come on Agnes, you old bitty, stay on the road,” he pulled on the reins a bit to the right to bring the old girl back in line.

 Maria Taurel leaned against her husband for support as the wagon shifted back on course, “Eschua knows we don’t need another busted wheel.”
 Her corn silk hair, graying in some spots spread over Duncan’s shoulder.
 She laid her head as best she could on him as the wagon bobbed up and down along the road.
 The sunlight brightened the many freckles that sprinkled her weathered face.
 Both her and her husband had made this trade run for quite a few seasons and they had seen a great many things.
 Beautiful grasslands rolled off to their right crashing into the sea in a splash of greens and blues.
-To their left stood the mighty trees of the Elvish realm of Instillende Sol.
+To their left stood the mighty trees of the Elven realm of Instillende Sol.
 Like mighty sentinels, the trees towered into the shimmering sunlight high above.
 Many trunks were wider than some castle keeps and over hundreds of feet tall.
 Like a great wall the trees at the edge of the forest crowded next to one another competing for space and creating a natural barrier.

-Duncan looked towards the trees himself as he answered Maria, “Yeah and we only have one more spare wheel until we reach the next village.”
+Duncan looked towards the trees himself as he answered Maria, “Yeah and we only have one more spare until we reach the next village.”
 The Clydesdale shook its enormous head and snorted as a light breeze picked up.
 Duncan rubbed the back of his head as he stretched his back and yawned.
 His salt and peppered hair whipped around his shoulders from the breeze, brushing a fallen leaf off.
 The leaf twisted and swam through the air as it glided toward the wagon floor.

 2 wagons back from the Taurels sat one of their sons’, Malak.
 At age 12, and being the older brother, Malak was more serious in many things.
 He was always spending time with the merchants and the guards, asking hundreds of questions, practicing sword play, pestering people about their trades, and always holding himself like he was already a grown man.
 He was unlike his younger brother Tristan, who was always playing, always getting into trouble, and always trying to get out of working.